stevenschmatz/ENGR-100/Lecture_Notes/lecture_2.md

     * `b` is binary
     * `h` is hexadecimal
     * `d` is decimal
-* The last number is the number, in whatever system you're using.
+* The last number is the number, in whatever base system you're using.